wandb/aihackercup/README.md

 **Reproducibility**

 Solutions must be reproducible, runnable code must be submitted and verified by W&B team.
+Given the non-deterministic nature of LLM outputs, solutions must cross the prize winning threshold in at least 2 out of 3 trials. i.e. if you submit for first to 3 out of 5 solved, your codebase must hit this performance twice out of three possible attempts.

 **Weave Evaluations**